 He married Ramona Kane on April 26, 1991 in Woodstock, IL.
 James taught physical education in the Milwaukee area for over 25 years ending his teaching career at Waukesha North High School.

 James is survived by his wife, Ramona Kane-Blaney of Oconomowoc, sons Gary Blaney of Bellview, WA and Scott Blaney of Phoenix, AZ.
 He is preceded in death by his parents and siblings Alex Blaney, Patricia Stiles and Sandra Alderman .

 Memorials in James’ name may be made to a veteran’s organization of your choice.

-Visit www.schneidermichaelisfuneralhome.com to leave a condolence for the family.To plant a tree in memory of Major General James Blaney, please visit Tribute Store
+Visit www.schneidermichaelisfuneralhome.com to leave a condolence for the family.To plant a beautiful memorial tree in memory of Major General James Blaney, please visit our Tree Store